-Oslob is one of the best places to swim with the whale sharks in the Philippines.
-Find out some useful tips to organize a trip there and have this great experience.
+Oslob is one of the Philippines’ best places to swim with whale sharks.
+Find some helpful tips for organizing a trip there and having this incredible experience.

-But if you get tired of chilling out all day long you can try an amazing experience: snorkeling with the whale sharks in Oslob, on the island of Cebu.
+But if you get tired of chilling out all day, you can try a fantastic experience: snorkeling with the whale sharks in Oslob, on the island of Cebu.

-In this article, I’ll give you some details about how to get to Oslob, where you can stay for the night and what else you can do nearby.
+In this article, I’ll explain how to get to Oslob, where you can stay for the night, and what else you can do nearby.

 Swimming with the Whale Sharks in Oslob

-Even though there are many places in the Philippines where you can dive with the whale sharks, if you like snorkeling there are only two places where you can see the whale sharks: Donsol and Oslob.
-Donsol is a nice place but you are not 100% sure to see the whale sharks.
+Even though there are many places in the Philippines where you can dive with the whale sharks, if you like snorkeling, there are only two places where you can see the whale sharks: Donsol and Oslob.
+Donsol is an excellent place, but you are not 100% sure to see the whale sharks.
 On the other hand, you can be 100% sure to see them in Oslob.

 Oslob is in the southern part of the island of Cebu.
-You can get to Cebu by plane from Manila or any other main city of the Philippines.
-Cebu Pacific Airlines, the low-cost carrier of the Philippines, is in fact based in Cebu City.
+You can get to Cebu by plane from Manila or any other main city in the Philippines.
+Cebu Pacific Airlines, the low-cost carrier of the Philippines, is based in Cebu City.

-Once in Cebu head to the South Bus Terminal.
+Once in Cebu, head to the South Bus Terminal.
 You can get there either by taxi or in a private van.
-Once in the bus terminal look for the bus heading to Oslob.
-Just keep in mind that the whale shark watching area is a few kilometers before Oslob, in a small village called Tan-Awan.
-Tell the driver that you want to see the whale sharks and he will drop you off at your destination.
+Once in the bus terminal, look for the bus heading to Oslob.
+Remember that the whale shark watching area is a few kilometers before Oslob, in a small village called Tan-Awan.
+Tell the driver you want to see the whale sharks, and he will drop you off at your destination.

 Where to stay in Oslob